jcarter225/DataKind_Fin_Opportunity_Project/README.md

 # DataKind_Fin_Opportunity_Project
 This repository contains code and visualizations that were created in order to support DataKind's financial opportunity initiative.
 Volunteers were charged with visualizing a myriad of KPIs related to countries that could benefit from increased financial inclusion opportunities.
 The code for this project mainly serves to wrangle datasets concerning financial KPIs in the Philippines.
+The finalized visualizations relating to the aforementioned KPIs can found [here] (https://github.com/jcarter225/DataKind_Fin_Opportunity_Project/blob/main/Final%20Dashboard.twbx)

 Banking data was derived from: https://www.bsp.gov.ph/SitePages/Statistics/BSPhysicalNetwork.aspx